geo-ant/quick-builder/quick-builder/Readme.md

 ```

 One (or zero) `#[invariant(...)]` attributes can be applied to each field or
-to the outer struct itself.
+to the struct itself.
 The attributes take a closure or function name to check
 if the invariant holds.
 The function (or closure) must take its
 argument by reference and return a `bool`, where `true` means that the invariant
 holds and `false` means it's violated.